URiem/geography-game/README.md

 #### Color Scheme

-The color scheme is a balance of vibrant colors that draw attention and convey artistic energy.
-A vibrant purple color was chosen in conjunction with the hero image and a desire for them to blend together.
-It was used to frame all important information on the site and all clickable buttons are styled with this color.
+The color scheme is a balance of earthy colors that that match the color scheme of the background image.
+On a desktop buttons and text elements change to colors from this palett when the user hovers over them.
+The footer background also matches the color scheme.
 The remaining features on the site and font are a balance of a dark grey or black, as well as white or off white in order to maintain contrast and readability.

 ![Color Scheme](docs/colorscheme.png)